hstdt/iOS-Rich-Text-Editor/README.md

 Enable/Disable UIMenuController Options
 -------------------------
 On default the UIMenuController options (bold, italic, underline, strikeThrough) are turned off.
-You can implement the follwing method if you want these features to be available through the UIMenuController along with copy/paste/selectAll etc.
+You can implement the following method if you want these features to be available through the UIMenuController along with copy/paste/selectAll etc.
 ```objective-c
 - (BOOL)shouldDisplayRichTextOptionsInMenuControllerForRichTextrEditor:(RichTextEditor *)richTextEdiotor
 {